jCallon/beebee/README.md

-[img]
+[bot icon once I make it]

 # Beebee

 I'm Beebee, a bracket bot.
 Use me to make brackets where everyone can fight each round, balanced by win-loss ratios.

+If you're a Beebee bot owner and concerned about it being abused because of the public nature of its commands, please consider the `black_list` and `white_list` options in `index.js`.
+Happy fighting.

 *If you're looking for a standard 2-loss - you're out, hierarchical-progression bracket, this is not your bot.
 There are many existing tools for those.*

 ## Usage